anroots/hubot-fleep/README.md

 You can contribute to the development of this adapter by sending pull requests and by reporting issues.

+Pull request should go to the develop branch and pass the Travis build.

 # Licence

 The MIT License (MIT).
 Please see LICENCE file for more information.